 74 200mm log drop.
 No drainage above.
 570 Install large drain above and armour 'thump zone' below Contractor or volunteers. low priority.
 75 400mm log roll-over (Blue).
 Bottom of long section without drainage.
-571 Install drain above and armour 'thump zone'.
+Install drain above and armour 'thump zone'.
 Create Green B-line over logs.
 Install x1 minor re-route and x1 grade reversal above.
 Contractor or volunteers.
 Medium priority.
 76 Intersection with small link to fire road.
 Link channels water on to trail.
-572 Important link to/from Grass Trees area of trails.
+Important link to/from Grass Trees area of trails.
 77 Technical log feature (Black) to side of main trail.
 Log ramp to top of 500+mm high fallen log.
 573, 574 Rebuild sturdy log roll-over.
 Contractor with chainsaw.
 78, 79 Bottom of very long section falling at low gradient, without drainage.
 575 Install water bars and drains x5 over 100-200m Contractor or volunteers. low priority.
 80 End of Sock Puppet West, intersection with Snake fire road which crosses Serpentine Creek.
 Trail prone to retaining water for 576 Cap last 10m with road base.
 Contractor or volunteers if road base dropped nearby.
 Low priority.

-Summary Works Cost Very easy Green trail, narrow but the corridor through Three boggy sections requiring rubble and road base.
-Re-design and re- \$ 2500 the Cas uarina forest is cleared to 2+ metres.
+Summa iry Works Cost Very easy Green trail, narrow but the corridor through Three boggy sections requiring rubble and road base.
+Re-design and re- \$2500 the Cas uarina forest is cleared to 2+ metres.
 Suffers route one corner.
-Minor repairs to holes in tread. \$ 3500 change alignment from fal lling section which result in erosion, e ven at low Change alignment at start in conjunction with change to link to Shark Tail. gradien t, due to very sandy, erodible soil.
-Bo ggy See map - create a five-ways. sections s.
-Suggest re-aligning the start in conju unction with lin k to Shark Tail.
+Minor repairs to holes in tread. \$ 3500 change ali ignment from fa lling section which result in erosion, e even at low Change alignment at start in conjunction with change to link to Shark Tail. - gradien t, due to very sandy, erodible soil.
+Bo oggy See map - create a five-ways. section s.
+Suggest re-aligning the start in conj unction with lin k to Shark Tail.
 WayPt Description Photo No. Remedy / Action Photo Trail contractor or volunteers 18 End of Birdcage and start of The Suggest making this the start of The Maze which is obviously ridden after Maze Birdcage.
 Suggest re-aligning the northern start along with the link to Shark Tail to avoid steep, eroded crossing of creek gully.
-19 Sign screwed to tree - 616 Suggest removal (for poor taste and grammar) and naming this section The A STATE OF THE STA Koolyarknobby's.
+19 Sign screwed to tree - 616 Suggest removal (for poor taste and grammar) and naming this section The APPL AND Koolyarknobby's.
 Maze.
-Kroki Yahiyenkini NI BY 20 Intersection with link to Shark Tail 617 The section of trail from waypoint 18 to 20 is almost flat, weaving through Grass Trees and vegetation.
-20 Example of orange dots painted on 618 Harmless.
+NOR VARAVODAL A 10 22 154 20 Intersection with link to Shark Tail 617 The section of trail from waypoint 18 to 20 is almost flat, weaving through N. Grass Trees and vegetation.
+THE TAKE BUT 20 Example of orange dots painted on 618 Harmless.
 Indicates the need for formal signage to aid navigation. trees as an aid to way-finding.
-21 400mm deep erosion hole in sandy 619 Deep hole and some exposed roots indicating highly erodible sandy soil.
-Volunteers.
+All Carlos and Carlos 21 400mm deep erosion hole in sandy 619 Deep hole and some exposed roots indicating highly erodible sandy soil.
+States and a state of the state Volunteers.
 High priority. soil.
 Install adequate drainage above and repair due to hazard.
-V 22 15 metres here and 2 metres after 620 Install adequate drainage above and repair due to hazard.
-Possible Contractor.
+22 15 metres here and 2 metres after 620 Install adequate drainage above and repair due to hazard.
+Possible ALC: NO Contractor.
 Medium of severe erosion. remedies include bringing in rubble or rock, or timber corduroy.
-Install priority. more Green log roll-overs as water bars. · 228220000000000000000000000000000000000
+Install priority. more Green log roll-overs as water bars.